ansible/ansible/rst/examples.rst

 The ``-f 10`` in the above specifies the usage of 10 simultaneous processes.
-Normally commands also take a ``-m`` for module name, but the default module name is :ref:`command`, so we didn't need to specify that all of the time.
+Normally commands also take a ``-m`` for module name, but the default module name is 'command', so we didn't need to specify that all of the time.
 We'll use ``-m`` in later examples to run some other :doc:`modules`.